DIY Windmill Wall Decor

 • Safety gloves

-Unroll the aluminum sheet and weigh down with books or cans on each end to hold in place.
-Place the "blade" template onto the aluminum sheet and trace around it using a permanent marker.
+Unroll the aluminum sheet and weigh it down with heavy items, like books or cans, on each end to hold it in place.
+Cut a piece of thick cardboard to match the blade template.
+Place it on the aluminum sheet and trace around it using a permanent marker.

 Advertisement